 When you turn AutoArchive on, it only runs by default against the following folders:

 - Deleted Items

 If you want it to run on any other folder, you’ll need to turn it on for each folder (or turn it off on any of those four folders against which you don’t want it to run).
 Do this by right-clicking the folder in the Navigation pane and clicking “Properties.”

 You can also access folder properties by selecting Folder > Folder Properties in the ribbon.
 (For folders like Calendar and Tasks that don’t show up in the Navigation pane, this is the only way to access the folder properties.)
 There’s also the option to go straight to the AutoArchive Settings, which saves you a step once you’re inside the Folder Properties.

 In the Folder Properties window, click the AutoArchive tab to access the settings for that folder.

 For most folders, the “Do not archive items in this folder” setting will be on by default.
 This means that when the AutoArchive process runs, the folder will be ignored and no items in it will be archived.
 If you want the folder to be included, switch on the “Archive items in this folder using the default settings” option.

 Alternatively, if you want the AutoArchive settings for this folder to be different from the defaults, switch on “Archive this folder using these settings” and amend the settings to your preference.

-If at any point you want to return all folders to use the default settings, you can go back to File > Options > Advanced > AutoArchive Settings and click the “Apply these settings to all folders now” button.
-That will change all folders that have the “Archive this folder using these settings” switched on to have “Archive items in this folder using the default settings” switched on instead.
+If at any point you want to change the settings for all folders, you can go back to File > Options > Advanced > AutoArchive Settings and click the “Apply these settings to all folders now” button.
+That will change all folders to have the “Archive items in this folder using the default settings” switched on.